-AUSkey will be replaced by a new whole of government digital identity service – myGovID and Relationship Authorisation Manager (RAM).
+AUSkey has been replaced by a new whole of government digital identity service – myGovID and Relationship Authorisation Manager (RAM).

-Together, these services will offer an easy, secure and more flexible authentication and authorisation solution.
+Together, these services offer an easy, secure and more flexible authentication and authorisation solution.

-- Standard and Admin AUSkeys will be replaced by myGovID and RAM, and
+- Standard and Admin AUSkeys have been replaced by myGovID and RAM, and

-- Device AUSkeys will be replaced by a new Machine-to-Machine (M2M) authentication solution.
+- Device AUSkeys have been replaced by a new Machine-to-Machine (M2M) authentication solution.

-Organisation Portal users will need to acquire their own Digital Identity.
+Organisation Portal users need to have their own digital identity.

-Business associates of an RTO’s ABN must also acquire a Digital Identity and can authorise another person with a digital identity to connect to the USI Registry Organisation Portal (on behalf of the RTO).
-This is similar to how a Standard/Personal AUSkey is set up however new mechanisms are used and the replacement file is not stored on a computer or USB.
-A connection can then be made using any device, anywhere, anytime.
+Principle authorities - Australian Business Register (ABR) listed individual associates, of an RTO’s ABN must also acquire a digital identity and can authorise another person with a digital identity to connect to the USI Registry Organisation Portal (on behalf of the RTO).
+This is similar to how a Standard/Personal AUSkey was set up however new mechanisms are used and the replacement file is not stored on a computer or USB.
+Allowing a connection to be made using any device, anywhere, anytime.

-Student Management Systems will need a new Machine-to-Machine (M2M) credential to replace a Device AUSkey in order to interact with USI Registry via a SMS.
+SMS users need a new Machine-to-Machine (M2M) credential to interact with the USI Registry.

 Components of the M2M solution include:

 - A machine credential

 - Machine Authentication Service – Secure Token (MAS-ST)